Endemism

 Both the orange-breasted sunbird (Anthobaphes violacea) and the Kniphofia uvaria plant it feeds on are found exclusively in South Africa.

 Bicolored frog (Clinotarsus curtipes) is endemic to the Western Ghats of India.

 Montezuma Well in the Verde Valley of Arizona contains at least five endemic species found exclusively in the sinkhole.

-Endemism is the state of a species being found only in a single defined geographic location, such as an island, state, nation, country or other defined zone; organisms that are indigenous to a place are not endemic to it if they are also found elsewhere.
+Endemism is the state of a species being found only in a singular defined geographic location, such as an island, state, nation, country or other defined zone; organisms that are indigenous to a place are not endemic to it if they are also found elsewhere.
 For example, the Cape sugarbird (Promerops cafer) is found exclusively in southwestern South Africa and is therefore said to be endemic to that particular part of the world.
 An endemic species can also be referred to as an endemism or, in scientific literature, as an endemite.

 Endemism is an important concept in conservation biology for measuring biodiversity in a particular place and evaluating the risk of extinction for species.
 Endemism is also of interest in evolutionary biology, because it provides clues about how changes in the environment cause species to undergo range shifts (potentially expanding their range into a larger area or becoming extirpated from an area they once lived), go extinct, or diversify into more species.

 The extreme opposite of an endemic species is one with a cosmopolitan distribution, having a global or widespread range.

-A rare alternative term for a species that is endemic is precinctive, which applies to species (and other taxonomic levels) that are restricted to a defined geographical area.
+An uncommonly used alternative term for a species that is endemic is precinctive, which applies to species (and other taxonomic levels) that are restricted to a defined geographical area.
 Other terms that sometimes are used interchangeably, but less often, include autochthonal, autochthonic, and indigenous; however, these terms do not reflect the status of a species that specifically belongs only to a determined place.

 Etymology

-History of the concept

-The word endemic is from Neo-Latin endēmicus, from Greek ἔνδημος, éndēmos, "native."
-Endēmos is formed of en, meaning "in," and dēmos, meaning "the people".
+The word endemic is from Neo-Latin endēmicus, from Greek ἔνδημος, éndēmos, "native". Éndēmos is formed of ἐν, en, meaning "in, within", and δῆμος, demos, "the people".
 The word entered the English language as a loan word from the French endémique, and originally seems to have been used in the sense of diseases that occur at a constant amount in a country, as opposed to epidemic diseases, which are exploding in cases.
-The word was used in biology in 1872 to mean a species restricted to a specific location by Charles Darwin.
+In 1872, it was Charles Darwin who first used endemic to mean a species restricted to a specific location, although, as already mentioned, it now can apply to a genus, family, or even a higher taxonomic rank.

-The less common term 'precinctive' has been used by some entomologists as the equivalent of 'endemic'.
-Precinctive was coined in 1900 by David Sharp when describing the Hawaiian insects, as he was uncomfortable with the fact that the word 'endemic' is often associated with diseases.
-'Precinctive' was first used in botany by Vaughan MacCaughey in Hawaii in 1917.
+The less common term precinctive has been used by some biologists as the equivalent of endemic.
+Precinctive was coined in 1900 by entomologist David Sharp when describing Hawaiian insects, for he was uncomfortable with the public health associations of endemic.
+In 1917, botanist Vaughan MacCaughey, also working in Hawaii, was the first to use precinctive in his speciality.